CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/no-lectures/index.md

     1="Explain why we don't lecture at CYF"
 +++

-At CYF, we don’t lecture trainees during live sessions.
+We don’t lecture trainees during live sessions.